Group shot of adults in formal attire, with a variety of skin tones, posing in front of several scientific posters in an outdoor patio.

 James Amatruda, MD, PhD

-James Amatruda, MD, PhD, Interim Chief of the Division of Pediatric Hematology-Oncology, and Interim Director and Head of Basic and Translational Research in the Cancer and Blood Disease Institute, echoes these sentiments.
+James Amatruda, MD, PhD, Chief of the Division of Pediatric Hematology-Oncology, Director of the Cancer and Blood Disease Institute and Alfred E. Mann Family Foundation Chair in Cancer Research, echoes these sentiments.
 “I had the privilege of hosting a student in the program for the first time, which was very rewarding for everyone in our lab,” he says.
 He recently spoke to the SORF participants during a virtual presentation of their work.
 “I have to thank you all because you inspire us.
 To really engage in the important questions, to bring your brilliance and talents, and to learn new things—it's a reminder to all of us of what can be done with effort and passion.”

 Collaborators in and out of the lab